lamwilli/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-Locally/index.md

 Now you have an exact copy of your Umbraco Cloud environment locally.

 We like to use Microsoft WebMatrix or Visual Studio Code when working locally, but you can use Visual Studio or another development tool or web server of course.
 When you run your local site for the first time you’ll be prompted to restore your site's content.
-Wait until this process completes as it also creates the local SqlCE database for your site.
+Click Restore and wait until this process completes as it also creates the local SqlCE database for your site.

 ![clone dialog](images/restorecontent.jpg)